 Earlier this month, the Trinity student group Kid Companions had their most recent visit the Bread of Life Orphanage and the St. Benedict Children’s Home to hold the tri-annual carnival for the residents of both facilities.

 The Bread of Life Orphanage is a home for Vincentian orphans with HIV and AIDS.
 The St. Benedict Children’s Home serves local orphans with a wide array of special needs.
 Kid Companions strives to bring additional light and consistency into the residents’ lives, through both adaptive play at regular carnivals and through material donations, as well as labor at the sites themselves.
 This particular carnival represented the culmination of several ongoing projects to upgrade the games and prizes for the events, as well as some extra donation efforts.
 Read on for the full story and for a short gallery of the day’s fun.

-Each carnival is special, and for first timers, it can be eye opening how it affects them.
+Each carnival is special, and for first-timers, it can be eye-opening to how it affects them.
 Two new members of Trinity’s Student Government Association (SGA) were at their very first carnival.
 Clara Belenga and Angeli Elizabeth were each overcome with enthusiasm, feeding off the energy of their young friends, creating, “an incredible feedback loop of fun.”

 Kid Companions president, Sam Brosman, was ecstatic about the latest trip.
 “This carnival has lifted everyone’s spirits, students and children alike.
 Today, the kids were ready to go as soon as we got here.
 We had some new games and the whole team has been amazing organizing this.
 There is such joy on the faces of these children and all the students are so excited when the children take part in the games.”